Anupam-dagar/baileys/docs/tutorial.md

   }
 }
 ```
-You should see the following response
+You should receive the following response
 ```json
 {
    "status": {